Apache CXF

 Apache CXF is an open source software project developing a Web services framework.
-It originated as the combination of Celtix developed by IONA Technologies and XFire developed by a team hosted at Codehaus in 2006.
+It originated as the combination of Celtix developed by IONA Technologies and XFire developed by a team hosted at the now defunct host CodeHaus in 2006.
 These two projects were combined at the Apache Software Foundation.
 The name "CXF" was derived by combining "Celtix" and "XFire".

 Description

 CXF is often used with Apache ServiceMix, Apache Camel and Apache ActiveMQ in service-oriented architecture (SOA) infrastructure projects.

 Apache CXF supports the Java programming interfaces JAX-WS, JAX-RS, JBI, JCA, JMX, JMS over SOAP, Spring, and the XML data binding frameworks JAXB, Aegis, Apache XMLBeans, SDO.